 We initially measure goodwill on our consolidated balance sheet as the excess of the fair value of the consideration paid compared to the fair value of the identifiable net assets acquired, including the fair value of any contingent consideration.
 In subsequent reporting periods, we measure goodwill at cost less accumulated impairment losses.
 We do not amortize goodwill.
 For purposes of impairment testing, we allocate goodwill to the CGU, or group of CGUs, that we expect will benefit from the acquisition.
-See note 2(1), Impairment of goodwill, intangible assets and property, plant and equipment.
+See note 2(l), Impairment of goodwill, intangible assets and property, plant and equipment.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Continued) (in millions of U.S. dollars, except percentages and per share amounts)
+(in millions of U.S. dollars, except percentages and per share amounts)